University of the Philippines College of Medicine

-The University of the Philippines Manila College of Medicine (CM) is the medical school of the University of the Philippines Manila, the oldest constituent university of the University of the Philippines System.
+The University of the Philippines College of Medicine (UPCM) is a medical school of the University of the Philippines Manila, the oldest constituent university of the University of the Philippines system.
 Its establishment in 1905 antedates the foundation of the UP System and makes it one of the oldest medical schools in the country.
 The Philippine General Hospital, the national university hospital, serves as its teaching hospital.

 History

 The Calderon Hall is currently the main building of UP College of Medicine students.

 The Philippine Medical School was built in 1905 at the former Malecon Drive (now Bonifacio Drive).
 In 1910, it was integrated as one of the colleges into the University of the Philippines and was renamed to U.P.
 College of Medicine and Surgery.
 The name was later shortened to the University of the Philippines College of Medicine.
 Its first Dean was Dr. Paul Freer, while Dr. Fernando Calderon, an alumnus of the University of Santo Tomas Faculty of Medicine and Surgery, became the first Filipino Dean of the college.

 The Fernando Calderon Hall is the main building of UP College of Medicine students.
 Named after the first Filipino dean of the college, the building was transferred from Bonifacio Drive to its current location in Pedro Gil Street, Manila in 1910.